bair-climate-initiative/multiearth/README.md

 ---

 **🔥 Warning 🔥** This is a very early alpha version of MetaEarth: things will change quickly, with little/no warning.
+The current MetaEarth explainer image above is aspirational: we're actively working on adding more data providers.

 ---